Who is the Perth Mint

 Does the Perth Mint have Insurance?

-The Perth Mint is fully insured by specialist insurance.
+The Perth Mint is fully insured by specialist insurers.
 In addition it is fully owned and guaranteed by the Government of Western Australia.

 Does the Perth Mint offer allocated storage?